CloudRack-Development/wordpress-sellix-plugin-and-node-backend/README.md

     unzip node-backend.zip
     ```

-    You will be `prompted two times` to replace the files that are unzipped Press `Shift+A` after which press `Enter` now do this one more time.
+    You will be `prompted` to replace the files that are unzipped with the current if any.
+Press `Shift+A` after which press `Enter`.
     This will replace all the files with the new updated Zipped Files.

 5. **Clean up the unnecessary zip files**